sapphirepp/sapphirepp/doc/pages/coding-conventions.md

 12. Sometimes it makes sense to implement a class by using several non-member functions that are not part of the public interface and are only meant to be called in the current source file.
-Such free functions should be put in an internal namespace structured in the following way:
+Such free functions should be put in an internal namespace `sapinternal` structured in the following way:

     ```cpp
-    namespace internal
+    namespace sapinternal
     {
       namespace ClassNameImplementation
       {